ccpu/streisand/README.md

     sudo reboot

-Verify that the shadowsocks server is running and clean up
+Verify that the shadowsocks server is running

     systemctl status shadowsocks-libev.service